nisrulz/android-tips-tricks/Readme.md

 + **Use [`alfi`](https://github.com/cesarferreira/alfi) to find the gradle dependency statement for a library**

-  >Its basically the commandline version of [Gradle, Please](gradleplease.appspot.com) which is a web hosted.
+  >Its basically the command line version of [Gradle, Please](gradleplease.appspot.com) which is a web hosted.

   + Run